Scamos/Progetto-Finale/README.md

-# Progetto Finale
+# Final Project

 ## Client
-Codice per il frontend non implementato
+Code for the frontend not done

 ## Server
-Codice per il backend scritto in Java (IntelliJ)
+Code for the backend written in Java (IntelliJ)

 ## Test
-Unit test eseguiti utilizzando JUnit
+Unit test done using JUnit